Germany: Berlin reacts to far-right surge in eastern elections | DW | 02.09.2019

 What did party leaders say?

 CDU party head Anngret Kramp-Karrenbauer said that results were "difficult" for the party.
-However, she emphasized that Saxony State Premier, Michael Kretschmer "managed to make clear that there is — as opposed to the right-wing populists — a friendly, open, forward-looking face of Saxony."
+But she emphasized that Saxony State Premier Michael Kretschmer "managed to make clear that there is — as opposed to the right-wing populists — a friendly, open, forward-looking face of Saxony."

 Kretschmer himself said after the CDU victory that more open dialogue would help people form better-informed opinions.